maxzillabong/maxzilla-ui/README.md

 # Maxzilla UI

-A modern web components library with Aceternity-inspired design, built on Lit Element.
+A modern web components library with Aceternity‑inspired design, built on Lit (Web Components) with generated framework wrappers and a Next.js showcase site.

 ## 🚀 Features